vscode-icons/vscode-icons/README.md

   { "icon": "js", "extensions": ["myExt1", "myExt2.custom.js"], "format": "svg" }
 ]

+// Adding new filename extensions to an already supported icon.
+// note: the format must match the existing one.
+If not, it will use the extension you provide.
+,"vsicons.associations.files": [
+    { "icon": "webpack",  "extensions": ["webpack.config.test.js"], "filename": true, "format": "svg" }

 // Disabling an already supported icon.
 // note: this is, indeed, the functionality that presets are leveraging.
 "vsicons.associations.files": [